MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 The following is a list of majors available to Innovation Academy students during the spring and summer semesters.
 We may add to this list in the future as additional colleges and departments develop IA-compatible program plans.
 Each major has a sample program plan (in pdf format) showing the required courses and the order in which IA students should complete them.
 From time to time, majors may be discontinued and those will be marked with the availability of cohorts prior to the inactive date.

-*All majors are subject to change.
+* All majors are subject to change.

-College of Agricultural and Life Sciences
+College of Agricultural & Life Sciences

-The department of Agricultural Education and Communication aims to serve society by advancing individuals and organizations in agriculture and natural resources through research and evidence-based practice in education, communication, and leadership.
+The department of Agricultural Education and Communication aims to serve society by advancing individuals and organizations in agriculture and natural resources through research and evidence-based practice in education, communication, and leadership

 Communication and Leadership Development